mindylindsey/art-of-agility/docs/scrum/terminology.md

 ---
-title: Understanding Scrum
+title: Understanding Scrum Terminology
 layout: default
 has_children: true
 has_toc: false
 nav_order: 3
 ---

-# Scrum Basics and Terminology
+# Understanding Scrum Terminology

 Before you focus on how to build and optimize Agile Scrum teams, it is important to understand some basic terminology.
 Although other Agile frameworks use many of the same components, such as sprints and user stories, this section focuses on the use of these components